 Writing and publishing SEO content is just the beginning!
 Consistency is important, so create a content schedule and stick to it.
 Be sure that you’re sharing any new piece of content on social media, not once but several times—remember that your audience members aren’t always using the same platforms at the same time of day and might miss something when you first share it.

 Your SEO content strategy should be informed by the results you’re getting, so it’s vital to keep a close eye on metrics for your content.
 What types of content tends to garner the most page views, comments, conversion rates, or shares on social media platforms?
-Invest time into creating more of that type of content.
+Invest time into creating more of that type of content; content matters.
 You can also revitalize old content by revising it to reflect your changing content strategies.